jrtorres/watson-assistant-workshop/README.md

 Training a chatbot is like training a human agent.
 You will train the chatbot with the knowledge of certain tasks (intents) and things that these tasks interact with (entities).
 These components are then combined to create a dialog tree that can take one or more paths to respond to the user's request.

-In the following steps, we have provided a sample restaurant chatbot that handles dinner reservations for one of the restaurants at an all-inclusive resort.
+In the following steps, we have provided a sample restaurant chatbot that handles dinner reservations for the restaurants at an all-inclusive resort.

 1. Envision the user that interacts with the bot.